 You should always use your keyword in the correct way.
 Use it in the title and throughout the body of your content, but don’t overdo it.

 Too many keywords will not only make your content sound awkward, but it could also get you penalized by Google.

 Remember to focus on writing quality content that your audience will enjoy reading.
 The good news is that you can often come up with a number of content ideas based solely on the keywords that you choose.
-This can help save you plenty of time and energy moving forward.

 Keyword Selection Is Much Easier Than It Seems